revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-45. Suppose you are handling two tables, one is employee table and another one is department table and there is a primary-foreign key relationship between both.
-Assume your boss asked you to give the emp_id and name of those employees who works in product department.
+45. Suppose you are handling two tables, one is an employee table and another one is a department table and there is a primary-foreign key relationship between both.
+Assume your boss asked you to give the emp_id and name of those employees who works in the product department.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)